While there are different kinds of crates available, a metal dog crate is perfect for training your Bichon Frise to potty outdoors.

 The cover cuts down on stimulation and noise.
 In addition, it’s an easy way to help your Bichon wind down and get to sleep at bedtime.
 It’s like being in his own little den, for your dog.

-There are so many colors, prints and styles that I will just include a link to an assortment of dog crate covers for you to see.
+There are a variety of prints and styles, and sizes for your crate, that I will just include a link to an assortment of dog crate covers for you to see.

 Water Without a Mess